schwarzie2478/learning-az-204/docs/Content/Getting Started with Event Sourcing in .NET.md

  4:07
 ```

+> [!NOTE]
-use created at UTC here and then I need a way to correlate a bunch of events
+> use created at UTC here and then I need a way to correlate a bunch of events

 ```timestamp
  4:15